haandol/serverless-event-driven-workshop/README.md

 < {"message": "Forbidden", "connectionId":"XDmENcnwIE0CFEQ=", "requestId":"XDmGEE2RoE0FRdQ="}
 ```

-copy this `connectionId`, in this case it's *XDmENcnwIE0CFEQ=*, to your clipboard for next step.
+Copy this `connectionId`, in this case it's *XDmENcnwIE0CFEQ=*, to your clipboard.

-Keep open the terminal to get response from the server.
+And keep open the terminal to get response from the server on next step.

 ## Http API Gateway